 Clean water is consumption-related charge that finances compliance with state-mandated requirements to reduce and/or eliminate discharge into the storm drain system.
 The fee pays for the cleaning, repair, and maintenance of the city's storm drain system and is based on the amount of water used each month.

-Single-Family Residential sewer flow charges are based on a Winter Quarter Average (WQA).
+Single-Family Residential wastewater flow charges are based on a Winter Quarter Average (WQA).
 The WQA uses the total amount of water consumed during the service periods ending in January, February and March and the total number of days for that same 3-month period.
 The reason for using those billing periods is that during the winter months outside irrigation is reduced, so that most of the water used is impacting the sewer system.
-This method encourages conservation and gives the customer a chance to reduce their sewer charge.
+This method encourages conservation and gives the customer a chance to reduce their wastewater charge.

 The following is an example showing how to calculate your sewer flow:

 The total consumption for the billing periods ending in January, February and March is divided by the total number of days and then multiplied by 30.42 in order to produce a monthly average.
 The WQA is determined by multiplying the monthly average by a return to sewer factor of 95%, allowing a 5% margin for outside irrigation during the winter months.
 The WQA is reset in July of each year using the previous winter’s usage.